knlrvr/kanelariviere-new/posts/styling-an-application.md

 ###### Tip &mdash; The reason I wouldn't recommend CSS-in-JS without a library is the lack of support for CSS features like ***:hover***, ***:active***, ***:focused***, etc. Libraries like styled-components offer this support out of the box.

 CSS-in-JS, when implemented correctly, solves **a lot** of problems.
 The biggest benefit is the ability to scope styles only to their intended elements since the necessary CSS is colocated.
-The benefits also include auto-generated unique class names, automatic vendor prefixing & very, very easy maintenance.
+The benefits also include auto-generated unique class names, automatic vendor prefixing, taking advantage of the JS ecosystem & very, very easy maintenance.

 The biggest issue I've come across with CSS-in-JS is it's impact on performance.
 [This deep dive](https://dev.to/srmagura/why-were-breaking-up-wiht-css-in-js-4g9b) is a really good explanation of what exactly that means, and how you can avoid similar performance issues when using CSS-in-JS.